meltano/handbook/src/_marketing/digital-web.md

 ### Other Resources
 - [UTM Generator Sheet](https://docs.google.com/spreadsheets/d/1NM1VnLSmISnOd3HRjy7k06_xCmDo1AtT1SHrU5P1Qos/edit#gid=0)

+### Screaming Frog Crawler

+We currently use Screaming Frog to crawl `meltano.com` and `docs.meltano.com` for issues that may impact our search rankings.
+This tool checks for broken links, inconsistent h1/h2s, security issues, large images, meta text issues, and redirects.
+Reports are generated on the 1st of the month and added to `@Amanda Folson`'s Google Drive.
+These can't be added to a shared drive via the tool just yet so please request access via an issue in [internal-marketing](https://github.com/meltano/internal-marketing) or via a DM on Slack.

 ## Web

 The Meltano marketing website and blog are run through WordPress.
 All meltano.com entities are managed by the Meltano marketing team.